triplea-game/triplea/game-relay-server/README.md

 # Game-Relay-Server

-Contains the stand-alone game-relay-server that acts as a network bridge for game clients.
-In this model all people connecting to the relay server are clients and the relay server is a bridge that re-broadcasts any messages it receives to all connected clients.
+Game-relay-server that acts as a network bridge.
+Any message sent to the relay server is re-broadcast to all connected clients.

+The relay-server can be launched as a standalone or launched when hosting a game.
+Game hosts will connect to the relay server they themselves launched and will act as a client.